pablosalme/aws-cloud-foundations/Module 4 - AWS Cloud Security.md

 **Authorization: What actions are permitted.**
 Authorization is the process of determining what permissions a user, service or application should be granted.
 By default IAM users do not have permissions to access any resources or data in an AWS account.
 You must grant permission by creating a policy, which is a document in JSON format.
-To assign permission to a user, group or role,
+To assign permission to a user, group or role, you must create an IAM policy.
+Any actions that you do not explicitly allow are denied.